mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 ### 4E
 Start by running `../data/scripts/create_subsampled_data.sh` (uncomment the lines in that script for which you want to create the subsampled data for).
 Then, instructions are analogous to those for 1C.

+## Supplementary Fig 1
+Instructions analogous to those for 1C.